AI4Bread/DBATNDA/README.md

+# DBATNDA
-# DBATNDA: Dual Balanced Augmented Topological Non-coding RNA Disease Association in Heterogeneous Graphs
+Dual Balanced Augmented Topological Non-coding RNA Disease Association in Heterogeneous Graphs

 ![DBATNDA](/image/figure1.jpg)

-<p align="center">Overall Framework of DBATNDA</p>

 ## Introduction
 In this work, we propose the Dual Balanced Augmented Topological Non-coding RNA Disease Association (DBATNDA) model.
 DBATNDA constructs an Interaction Dual Graph (IDG) with LDAs, MDAs, and LMIs as nodes and introduces an efficient graph-based balanced topological augmentation mechanism to enhance node structural representation and adaptability to imbalanced data.
 This innovative approach enables fast and accurate predictions of ncRNA-disease associations through node classification view.
 To the best of our knowledge, no existing method employs such a dual-representation strategy to provide differentiated predictions for diverse ncRNAs and their disease associations while also enhance target specificity.
 Experimental results demonstrate DBATNDA’s superior performance compared to state-of-the-art models, while case studies confirm its practical significance in ncRNA-disease association prediction.